Ford Ranger (T6): Ford Everest

 The T6 Ranger is used as the basis for the Ford Everest since its second generation.
-Unveiled in November 2014, the Everest visibly shared body panels with the T6 Ranger including the front hood, front doors and front fenders.
+Unveiled in November 2014, the Everest visibly shared body panels with the T6 Ranger including the front bonnet, front doors and front fenders.
 The Everest is developed and adapted by Ford Australia.

 Ford Bronco

 The sixth-generation Ford Bronco shares its chassis (in modified form) and 2.3-litre EcoBoost engine with the North American version of the Ranger T6.
 A mid-size SUV, the Bronco is offered as a two-door and four-door convertible.

 Mazda BT-50

 Developed in tandem with the first-generation T6-based Ranger, the second-generation Mazda BT-50 is mechanically identical to the Ranger, using the 2.2-litre and 3.2-litre Duratorq diesel engines (as the rebranded MZ-CD engines).
 In the reverse of its predecessors, the second-generation BT-50 was developed by Ford.
 As the BT-50 was styled using the work of a separate design team, the two vehicles share almost no common body panels, with the exception of the roof stamping and the window glass.

 In 2020, Mazda released a third-generation BT-50 derived from the Isuzu D-Max, marking the first time in 50 years that neither Ford nor Mazda have shared a compact pickup body.